-An elder is a man with the responsibility of leading the church of God.
+An elder is a man with the responsibility of caring for the church of God.

 Old Testament